D-three/First-Person-Movement-Script-For-Unity/README.md

 Here are some requirements for the script

+- a capsule as player
 - Your player must have a **Character Controller** to use this script.

+How to use:
+- Attach the script component to the player
-- Your camera must be parented to the player.
+- parent the **Main Camera** to the player's head area

-Note: After applying this script your player will not be able to interact with objects with the **Rigidbody** component.
+- Fill in the required parameters

 If you have any problems, Please let me know.

-**New**: Headers for the parameter for easier use.